VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: Related Work

 {\textbf{Benchmarks for MLLMs.}} Comprehensive benchmarks in the general domain, such as MMBench \cite{liu2024mmbench} and SEED-Bench \cite{Li_2024_CVPR}, have been established to evaluate MLLMs.
 However, their focus on tasks with limited spatial and temporal complexity renders them insufficient for the unique challenges of Earth observation.
 This gap prompted the development of domain-specific benchmarks.
 Early efforts like RSVQA \cite{rsvqa} introduced visual question answering to satellite imagery but primarily assessed recognition and basic relational understanding.
 Subsequent benchmarks expanded this foundation by incorporating higher-resolution imagery \cite{li2023hrvqavisualquestionanswering} and addressing specific technical challenges such as reference grounding \cite{zhan2023rsvg}.
-Recent contributions like RSVLM-QA \cite{RSVLM-QA} and GEOBench-VLM \cite{Geobench-vlm} have further enriched the field by integrating diverse public datasets to evaluate capabilities ranging from object counting to fine-grained categorization.
-Although the most recent benchmarks, such as CHOICE \cite{choice} and XLRS-Bench \cite{wang2025xlrs}, have begun to explicitly target higher-order cognition, they do not yet offer a systematic framework for evaluating reasoning.
-As illustrated in Table \ref{tab:benchmark_comparison}, these datasets remain constrained in the diversity and depth of reasoning forms they capture, typically featuring limited reasoning dimensions (e.g., only 2-4 dimensions in RSVLM-QA and GEOBench-VLM) and restricted temporal contexts, often relying on application-driven rather than cognition-driven task designs.
+Recent contributions such as RSVLM-QA \cite{RSVLM-QA} and GEOBench-VLM \cite{Geobench-vlm} further evaluate capabilities ranging from object counting to fine-grained categorization.
+CHOICE \cite{choice} and XLRS-Bench \cite{wang2025xlrs} include several reasoning-oriented dimensions, but, as shown in Table~\ref{tab:benchmark_comparison}, their coverage remains limited in temporal depth, RS priors, and cognition-driven task organization.
+Thus, existing benchmarks still leave room for a systematic evaluation framework centered on complex RS reasoning.